Juniper-SE/vmm-v3-script/Lab/routing_director/README.md

 2. access [web dashboard of Paragaon automation ](https://172.16.12.1)
 3. Login using the username (email addressess) and password that was configured during cluster deployment.
+4. Create the organization, and now the Routing Director can be used.

 ## Deploying Lab topo2